Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

-and the string $T$ satisfies the thesis of Lemma~\ref{lem:random-no-repeats} for $\ell=O(\log|T|)$.
-Then $A$ and $B$ have an optimal alignment which aligns perfectly the $q-1$ occurrences of $T$ in the two strings, for large enough $|T|$. \end{Lem} \begin{proof} Take an optimal alignment and suppose that the $k$-th character of the $i$-th occurrence of $T$ in $A$ is aligned with the same $k$-th character of the $j$-th occurrence of $T$ in $B$.
-Then, it can assumed that the occurrences of $T$ are wholly aligned, without losing optimality.
+have an optimal alignment that aligns perfectly the $q-1$ occurrences of $T$ in each string. \end{Lem} \begin{proof} Take an optimal alignment and suppose that the $k$-th character of the $i$-th occurrence of $T$ in $A$ is aligned with the same $k$-th character of the $j$-th occurrence of $T$ in $B$.
+Then, it can be assumed that these occurrences of $T$ are wholly aligned, without losing optimality (see Figure~\ref{fig:whollyaligned}).
 Hence, it is sufficient to rule out any optimal alignment where some occurrence of $T$ in $A$ has \emph{no} character aligned with any other occurrence of $T$ in $B$.
 We show that such an alignment has cost $\omega(qM)$, so it is worse than aligning \emph{only} the $q-1$ occurrences of $T$, thus it is not optimal.

-Suppose by contradiction that the $i$-th occurrence of $T$ in $A$ (denoted with $T_{i}$) is such that: \begin{itemize} \item for no $1\leq k\leq|T|$ and $1\leq j\leq q$, the $k$-th character of $T_{i}$ is aligned with the $k$-th character the $j$-th occurrence of $T$ in $B$, \item the cost of aligning $T_{i}$ with the smallest substring of $B$ containing the aligned characters (denoted with $B'$) is $o(qM)$. \end{itemize} Observe that $T_{i}$ is aligned with at least one consecutive substring $B''$ of $B'$ of size
+Suppose by contradiction that the $i$-th occurrence of $T$ in $A$ (denoted with $T_{i}$) is such that: \begin{itemize} \item for no $1\leq k\leq|T|$ and $1\leq j\leq q$, the $k$-th character of $T_{i}$ is aligned with the $k$-th character the $j$-th occurrence of $T$ in $B$, \item the cost of aligning $T_{i}$ with the smallest substring of $B$ containing the aligned characters (denoted with $B'$) is $o(qM)$. \end{itemize} Observe that $T_{i}$ is aligned by identities with at least one substring $B''$ of $B'$ of size